-High Density Interconnection (HDI) refers to circuit boards with dense lines, layers of height and holes smaller than 0.15mm.
-HDI is manufactured by adding a layer method and micro blind hole.
-It usually has 1 order and 2 order arbitrary interconnection.
+High-Density Interconnection (HDI) refers to circuit boards with dense lines, layers of height, and holes smaller than 0.15mm.
+HDI is manufactured by adding a layer method and micro-blind holes.
+It usually has 1-order and 2-order arbitrary interconnection.

-HDI is often used in mid, high-end consumer electronics and areas with high requirements for boards, such as mobile phones, notebooks, medical devices, military aviation and so on.
+HDI is often used in mid and high-end consumer electronics and areas with high requirements for boards, such as mobile phones, notebooks, medical devices, military aviation, and so on.

 When it comes to the origin of HDI boards, we have to mention the United States.

 Since then, HDI has developed rapidly.
-In 2001, HDI became the mainstream of mobile phone board and integrated circuit sealing boards.
+In 2001, HDI became the mainstream mobile phone board and integrated circuit sealing board.

-HDI belongs to high-end circuit board manufacturing, which has a high threshold in terms of equipment, talents and production control.
-The three basic points for checking the reliability of HDI board factory are as follows:
+HDI belongs to high-end circuit board manufacturing, which has a high threshold in terms of equipment, talent, and production control.
+The three basic points for checking the reliability of the HDI board factory are as follows:

 In terms of equipment, HDI needs new equipment, and the initial investment is very large.